zackforbing/ruby-submissions/1603/module_4_assignments/gametime/ryan-parker/check_in1.markdown

 - DTR
 - Repo and Waffle Creation
 - Initial procedural generation research

+### Future features (Let's talk about this next time)

+- Enemies (kill player on contact, no actual combat)
+- Smooth movement
+- Where does UI belong?
+In canvas or in DOM?
+- Enemy movement?
+- What is visible?
+Line of sight?
+Light radius?
+Light cone?

 ### Questions, Comments, Concerns?
 - Use of 3rd party libraries for generation